 What is Baccalaureate?

 Baccalaureate is a time for graduating seniors to reflect, share memories and give gratitude.
-Any current senior who is interested in participating in this end of the year program should attend an informational meeting on Wednesday, February 5th, 2020 in the NC Library.
+Any current senior who is interested in participating in this end of the year program should attend an informational meeting in February in the NC Library.
 There will be announcements and reminders prior to this first meeting date.

 The Baccalaureate Program at LTHS began many years ago as a religious program recognizing the “beginning of the end”: a service documenting the senior student’s journey toward their graduation from high school.